Info & FAQ's

 Kalalau Trail: https://dlnr.hawaii.gov/dsp/hiking/kauai/kalalau-trail

-Shuttle ticket holders MUST ride the shuttle for park entry.
-Park attendants will not allow shuttle ticket holders entry if not on shuttle.
+1. MUST ride the shuttle: Park attendants will not accept shuttle tickets for entry if not on shuttle.

 Small beach gear is ok (folding chairs, snorkel gear, umbrellas).
 NO large items such as surfboards, large coolers, etc. You may need to carry some items on your lap or by your feet.
 No storage at park.
 Do not leave belongings on shuttle.